What is VAWG?

 How we define VAWG

-'Any act of gender-based violence that results in or is likely to result in physical, sexual or psychological harm or suffering to women [or girls], including threats of such acts, coercion or arbitrary deprivation of liberty'.
-United Nations Declaration on the Elimination of Violence towards Women (1993, Article 1)
+“Any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life."

 Who commits VAWG?

 The vast majority of gender-based violence is carried out by men against women and girls but men and boys can also be victims of gender-based violence.
 If you are a Lewisham resident and need help and support with any of the issues highlighted below please contact the confidential Athena service.

 Ten strands of VAWG

 Domestic violence and abuse is defined by the Domestic Abuse Act 2021: